Embroidery: Historical applications and techniques

+21st century

+Since the late 2010s, there has been a growth in the popularity of embroidering by hand.
+As a result of visual social media such as Pinterest and Instagram, artists can share their work more extensively, which has inspired younger generations to pick up needlework.

+Contemporary embroidery artists believe hand embroidery has grown in popularity as a result of an increasing need for relaxation and digitally disconnecting practices.
+Many people are also using embroidery to creatively upcycle and repair clothing, to help counteract over-consumption and fashion industry waste.

+Modern canvas work tends to follow symmetrical counted stitching patterns with designs emerging from the repetition of one or just a few similar stitches in a variety of hues.
+In contrast, many forms of surface embroidery make use of a wide range of stitching patterns in a single piece of work.

 Classification

 Embroidery can be classified according to what degree the design takes into account the nature of the base material and by the relationship of stitch placement to the fabric.
 The main categories are free or surface embroidery, counted-thread embroidery, and needlepoint or canvas work.

 In free or surface embroidery, designs are applied without regard to the weave of the underlying fabric.
 Examples include crewel and traditional Chinese and Japanese embroidery.

 Counted-thread embroidery patterns are created by making stitches over a predetermined number of threads in the foundation fabric.
 Counted-thread embroidery is more easily worked on an even-weave foundation fabric such as embroidery canvas, aida cloth, or specially woven cotton and linen fabrics.
 Examples include cross-stitch and some forms of blackwork embroidery.

 While similar to counted thread in regards to technique, in canvas work or needlepoint, threads are stitched through a fabric mesh to create a dense pattern that completely covers the foundation fabric.
 Examples of canvas work include bargello and Berlin wool work.

 Embroidery can also be classified by the similarity of its appearance.
 In drawn thread work and cutwork, the foundation fabric is deformed or cut away to create holes that are then embellished with embroidery, often with thread in the same color as the foundation fabric.
 When created with white thread on white linen or cotton, this work is collectively referred to as whitework.
 However, whitework can either be counted or free.
 Hardanger embroidery is a counted embroidery and the designs are often geometric.
-Conversely, styles such as Broderie anglaise are similar to free embroidery, with floral or Abstract art that are not dependent on the weave of the fabric.
+Conversely, styles such as Broderie anglaise are similar to free embroidery, with floral or abstract designs that are not dependent on the weave of the fabric.